 Theming

-Under Settings > Theme you can customize the look of your resource center.
+Under Settings > Theme, you can customize the look of your resource center.

 Use the Base colors section to quickly adjust the colors.
 Read more in our Themes guide.